 1. Program Description.

 1.2 Termination.
 Notwithstanding the foregoing, either party may terminate the Agreement with or without cause on thirty (30) days prior written notice.
 Termination of this Agreement shall not affect Member’s obligations with regard to any Products ordered prior to the termination date, including without limitation any subscription terms or payment obligations.
 Notwithstanding the foregoing, Adobe may immediately terminate this Agreement, upon written notice, for a material breach (including but not limited to any misappropriation or infringement of Adobe’s intellectual property rights).
-If Adobe terminates the Agreement for any material breach of the Agreement, notwithstanding anything to the contrary, Member’s organization (as defined in the Program Guide) shall immediately cease use of the Products, delete the Products from all computer systems and IT equipment on which it resides, and return to Adobe, or its Reseller, any media containing the Products as well as any related materials.
+If this Agreement terminates, then Member’s organization (as defined in the Program Guide) shall immediately cease use of the Products, delete the Products from all computer systems and IT equipment on which it resides, and return to Adobe, or its Reseller, any media containing the Products as well as any related materials.

 1.4 Program Products.
 For a complete list of Products available through the Program, Member shall contact its Adobe authorized VIP reseller (“Reseller”) or go to the Program web pages located on Adobe.com www.adobe.com/volume‑licensing/business/adobe‑value‑incentive-plan.html.
 All Products purchased through the Program are solely for use within Member’s own organization and all re-sale, sublicensing, and other distribution is prohibited except as set forth in Section 4.1 and/or the Program Guide, if applicable.